minond/aping/README.md

 #### tests

-clone the repo and run `make test`
+clone the repo and run `make test` to run unit tests and `make apitest` to run the integration tests (needs env vars)